 Ratings:

 Moody's:

-Standard & Poor's:
+S&P:

+[Fitch:]

-(See the section "Ratings")
+(See the section "I Ratings'

-In the opinion of Bond Counsel, under current law and assuming the compliance with certain covenants and the accuracy of certain representations and certifications made by the Transportation Board and other persons described herein, interest on the 2016 Notes (i) is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed under the Code on individuals and corporations.
-However, for purposes of the alternative minimum tax imposed on corporations (as defined for federal income tax purposes under Section 56 of the Code), interest on the 2016 Notes must be included in computing adjusted current earnings.
-Bond Counsel is also of the opinion that interest on the 2016 Notes is exempt from income taxation by the Commonwealth of Virginia.
+In the opinion of Bond Counsel, under current law and assuming the compliance with certain covenants and the accuracy of certain representations and certifications made by the Transportation Board and other persons described herein, interest on the 2017 Notes (i) is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed under the Code on individuals and corporations.
+However, for purposes of the alternative minimum tax imposed on corporations (as defined for federal income tax purposes under Section 56 of the Code), interest on the 2017 Notes must be included in computing adjusted current earnings.
+Bond Counsel is also of the opinion that interest on the 2017 Notes is exempt from income taxation by the Commonwealth of Virginia.
 See the section "Tax Matters" regarding certain other tax considerations.

-Federal Transportation Grant Anticipation Revenue Notes, Series 2016
+Federal Transportation Grant Anticipation Revenue Notes, Series 2017